Antibunching via cooling by heating: Introduction

 \section{Introduction}

-The generation and manipulation of the quantum states of light and matter is a key to the utilization of hybrid quantum technologies in quantum information and communication~\cite{Kurizki3866}.
-The photon (phonon) antibunching and photon distributions narrower than the Poisson distribution are the manifestations of certain quantum states of electromagnetic radiations (mechanical systems)~\cite{PhysRevA.82.013824}.
-In photon antibunching, photons tend to distribute themselves not in bunches rather further apart~\cite{PhysRevA.41.475}.
-One possible way to observe photon antibunching is via photon blockade, in which the presence of a single photon hinders the transmission of a second photon~\cite{PhysRevLett.79.1467}.
-The origin of this quantum effect is the presence of nonlinearity in the system due to which energy-level spacing becomes anharmonic~\cite{Birnbaum2005}.
-Photon antibunching has been proposed~\cite{PhysRevLett.79.1467} and realized in cavity electrodynamics (QED)~\cite{Birnbaum2005, doi:10.1126/science.1152261, PhysRevLett.118.133604}.
-There exist several proposals for the realization of this effect in various systems such as circuit QED~\cite{PhysRevA.89.043818}, cavity QED~\cite{PhysRevLett.109.193602}, optomechanical systems~\cite{PhysRevLett.107.063601,PhysRevA.88.023853, PhysRevA.92.033806, PhysRevLett.121.153601}, and cavity-emitter systems~\cite{PhysRevLett.111.247401, PhysRevA.97.063844, PhysRevA.98.053801, PhysRevLett.122.243602}.
-Photon antibunching has also been experimentally realized in circuit QED~\cite{PhysRevLett.107.053602, PhysRevLett.106.243601}, and photonic crystals~\cite{PhysRevLett.114.233601}.
-Similar to photon antibunching, phonon antibunching has been proposed in linear, quadratic, and hybrid optomechanical systems~\cite{PhysRevA.82.021806, PhysRevA.93.063861, PhysRevA.96.013861, PhysRevA.99.013804}.
+The generation and manipulation of the quantum states of light and matter are the quintessence of quantum technologies~\cite{Kurizki3866, BROWNE20172, Moreau2019}.
+The antibunching phenomenon is a dramatic demonstration of the corpuscular behavior of quantum fields~\cite{PhysRevA.82.013824, PhysRevA.41.475}.
+The paradigmatic system where antibunching has been proposed~\cite{PhysRevLett.79.1467} and observed is cavity QED~\cite{Birnbaum2005, doi:10.1126/science.1152261, PhysRevLett.118.133604}.
+Photon antibunching has also been realized in circuit QED~\cite{PhysRevLett.107.053602, PhysRevLett.106.243601} and photonic crystals ~\cite{PhysRevLett.114.233601}.
+A manifestation of photon antibunching is photon blockade, in which the presence of a single photon in a resonator hinders the transmission of the second one~\cite{PhysRevLett.79.1467}.
+The physical mechanism behind the photon blockade is nonlinear light-matter interaction making the energy-level spacing anharmonic~\cite{Birnbaum2005}.
+Other systems, such as circuit QED~\cite{PhysRevA.89.043818}, cavity QED~\cite{PhysRevLett.109.193602}, optomechanical resonators~\cite{PhysRevLett.107.063601, PhysRevA.88.023853, PhysRevA.92.033806, PhysRevLett.121.153601}, and cavity-emitter systems~\cite{PhysRevLett.111.247401, PhysRevA.97.063844, PhysRevA.98.053801, PhysRevLett.122.243602}, have been proposed to realize photon blockade, too.
+More recently, the possibility of antibunching of phonons in optomechanics has been attracted much attention~\cite{PhysRevA.82.021806, PhysRevA.93.063861, PhysRevA.96.013861, PhysRevA.99.013804}.

-All the proposals on photon or phonon antibunching in the preceding paragraph require external coherent control drive(s) and nonlinearity in the system.
-Some of the antibunching proposals are based on the second-order $\chi^{(2)}$ nonlinearity~\cite{PhysRevB.87.235319, PhysRevA.90.023849, PhysRevA.92.023838}, in which the underlying physical mechanism of antibunching is the effective coherent two-photon process.
-In these systems, by using quantum reservoir engineering, an effective nonlinear two-photon damping is realized~\cite{PhysRevA.95.053844}.
-The essential building blocks of this scheme are second-order $\chi^{(2)}$ nonlinearity and external coherent drive.
-In a complementary approach, photon antibunching has been proposed based on nonlinear two-photon damping induced by a macroscopic environment.
-This does not require external coherent control drives~\cite{RevModPhys.54.1061, PhysRevA.48.1582}.
-In this case, antibunching of photons can only be possible if the two-photon absorption process is the dominant source of damping in the system~\cite{Dodonov_1997_2}.